4Darmygeometry/SteamTools/README.en.md

 ## 🖥️ Supported Operating Systems
 ### The operating systems listed below are all x86-64 versions of the respective operating systems.
 Users of older Windows versions such as Windows 7, 8.1, or 32-bit operating systems are advised to download the older versions from the Release section for use.
 ### ARM Processor users, please download the stable version from the Release section or build it yourself.
 ### The LoongArch64 version is currently in the dev build stage, and stable software packages have not yet been built.
 Please wait.
+To run the LoongArch64 version of Watt Toolkit, you need to meet the requirements of Linux kernel>=6.6 and glibc>=2.40.
+Users of deepin 23 and loongnix 25 need to first run "sudo apt install libpng-dev" before being able to use the software normally.
 - Windows 11
 - Windows 10 version 1809(OS internal version 17763) or higher is required
 - macOS 10.15 or higher is required